enableiot/iotkit-agent/README.md

 ### Configuration

-The iotkit-agent, by default, has sufficient defaults to register itself in the Cloud.
+The iotkit-agent, require to be register at [iotkit-dashboard](https://dashboard.enableiot.com).
+After, the registration copy the autorization code and execute

+    node admin activate <activation_code>

-> You can configure many parameters of the iotkit-agent in the config file located in the root folder, but, unless you are sure you know what they mean, these are best left unchanged.
+> You can configure deviceId of the iotkit-agent

+    node admin setDeviceId <new name>

 ### Start